mierzwid/gap-workshop/exercise-07-scripting/README.md

 println 'Hello world from inside separate file!'
 ```

-Then once again in *build.gradle.kts*:
+Then let's reference it in *build.gradle.kts*:

 ```kotlin
 aem {